 - You must meet the filing deadlines for reporting your injury and satisfy the evidentiary requirements for proving the cause and extent of your injury.

-When the process goes smoothly, the worker reports their injury or work-related illness to their employer.
+When the process goes smoothly, workers report their injury or work-related illness to their employer.
 The employer notifies the insurer, and this begins the claims process.
 The worker’s medical coverage begins immediately – as long as they see an approved doctor – and they will receive wage loss benefits after missing seven days at work.
 However, things do not always go this smoothly.

-Filing a Workers’ Compensation Claim Involves Seeking Medical Treatment
+You Must Seek Medical Treatment Before Filing a Workers’ Compensation Claim

 To file a workers’ compensation claim in North Carolina, you must first report your injury to your employer and seek medical treatment.
-You may be required to undergo any treatments at a pre-approved panel hospital or with specific doctors.
-If you must receive treatment of any sort from a family or non-panel doctor, be sure to keep a record of the care provided and any related expenses.
+You may be required to undergo treatment at a pre-approved panel hospital or with specific doctors.
+If you receive treatment from your family physician or a non-panel doctor, keep a record of the care provided and any related expenses.

 When receiving treatment, you must tell your healthcare provider that your injury or injuries are work-related.
 Your provider will file your treatment expenses under a workers’ compensation claim with information for you and your employer.
-You should not receive a bill.
-Instead, the payments for your care should be paid directly by the workers’ compensation insurer.
+The payments for your care should be paid directly by the workers’ compensation insurer.

-In most cases, you must inform your employer about your work-related accident, in writing, within 30 days of suffering the injury.
+In most cases, you must inform your employer about your work-related accident in writing within 30 days of suffering the injury.
 Additionally, according to G.S. § 97-58, the statute of limitations for workers’ compensation claims in Columbus and throughout North Carolina is two years from the day of the injury.
-You will need to file your claim with the NCIC within that time limit to preserve your right to compensation.
+You must file your claim with the NCIC within that time limit to preserve your right to compensation.

-There are also timelines you should know about if you must challenge the decision the insurer makes in your case.
 If the insurer denies your claim, you can dispute the denial.
 If mediation does not lead to an agreement, a hearing will be scheduled with the Deputy Commissioner within one to two months.
-A Columbus workers’ compensation attorney from Farmer & Morris Law, PLLC, can handle this for you and represent you during this appeal.
+A Columbus workers’ compensation attorney from Farmer & Morris Law, PLLC, can handle this for you and represent you during the appeals process.

 Determining a Work Return Date and Maximum Benefits Available

 Once you meet all deadlines and requirements and undergo any necessary treatments, you can discuss possible timelines for returning to work with your doctor.
 According to the NCIC, as long as your injury prevents you from returning to work, you are entitled to workers’ compensation benefits equal to about two-thirds of your usual wages, up to a maximum set by state law.
-In 2021, this maximum is $1,102 per week.
+In 2024, the maximum workers’ compensation benefit for temporary total disability (TTD) in North Carolina is $1,330.00.

-The legal team at Farmer & Morris Law, PLLC, can help if you would like to receive assistance with reporting your injuries and gathering related evidence to prove your claim.
-Our workers’ compensation lawyers can also provide more details about the filing process and the limits of your benefits.
+The legal team at Farmer & Morris Law, PLLC, can help if you would like assistance with reporting your injuries and gathering related evidence to prove your claim.
+Our workers’ compensation lawyers in Columbus can also provide more details about the filing process and the limits of your benefits.
 In addition, we can help clients handle issues related to workers’ compensation claims, such as:

 - Employers who want them to return to work too soon